ArVan/node-listhub/README.md

 The possible contents of the object are:

 ```
 channelId <string>        Your ListHub channel
 username <string>         The username for your ListHub account
 password <string>         The password for your ListHub account
 filename <string>         An optional filename to apply to saved files.
 If not provided, the channelId will be used
 runAt <string|array>      An array containing cron-formatted strings to use for running cron jobs.
 setCron <boolean>         A boolean indicating if the constructor should set up cron jobs to get ListHub files
+runCronAtOnce <boolean>   Indicates if the feed should be downloaded also immediately after setup
+onCronComplete <function> Function to run at cron job completion
 ```

 If no `runAt` is provided, the module will download and store the feed file every day at `00:00:00`.